 It’s funny when we’re young we spend all this time thinking; I can’t wait until I’m older and then when we get there we would give our left arm to go back.
 Then it got me thinking about past birthdays and for sure the celebration of me turning 19 tops the list, and yes I did what all 19 year old girls do, I went to see men dance in barely there “sexy” apparel.

-I don’t think that woman go to the rippers for the same reasons that men do, and maybe that’s a bold statement and I am completely off base here, but when the cowboy or the fireman start to gyrate on my lap the only thing I’m thinking is please back that ass up in the other direction as you’re kind of invading my personal space.
+But please know this, I don’t think that woman go to the rippers for the same reasons that men do, and maybe that’s a bold statement and I am completely off base here, but when the cowboy or the fireman start to gyrate on my lap I immediately start laughing uncontrollably, just what a half naked guy wants to see.
+But the drinks were flowing and at that point I’m shocked I wasn’t on stage gyrating (drunk Alexis is a lot of fun).

 Raspberry Thumbprint Cookies